 The mission of Warren Engine Company No. 1 (WECO) is to provide a well-trained, all-volunteer company that supports the Carson City Fire Department with the functions of fire suppression, emergency medical services, and related services to Carson City.

-WECO was organized on June 17, 1863, in Carson City, then a part of Utah Territory.
+WECO was organized on June 17, 1863, in Carson City.
 The company is the oldest volunteer fire company west of the Mississippi River.
 Nationwide, WECO is probably the oldest continuously operated fire company, having provided uninterrupted service to this community since its inception.
 WECO adopted its name from the Revolutionary War hero, General Warren.
 WECO purchased a Hunneman hand pumper, two hose carts, and 300 feet of fire hose.
 This original equipment is now on display in our fire museum that is located at Fire Station No. 1.

 It was very prestigious to be a member of a fire company in those days, and the pride of being the first company to get water on a fire held the highest esteem.
 The fact that there were two other volunteer fire companies, Curry Engine Company No. 2 and Swift Company No. 3, in the area only increased the competition.
 Throughout the years, WECO firefighters have been striving to keep pace with the changing times in firefighting techniques, equipment, and keeping the ever present threat of fire in check.
 Even to this day with all of the modern technology and the vast science of fire behavior, our men and women still heed their sworn motto to the people of Carson City, "Where Duty Calls - There You'll Find Us."